 - Experiment with nutrient-rich potting soils and consider investing in a better quality soil if your budget allows.

 - Test the pH levels of your soil and/or hydroponic nutrient solution.
 Always ensure your grow medium falls within the optimal range of the ideal pH levels.

 - Move your cannabis plants if too much or too little light could be an issue.

 - Prune any damaged leaves to inhibit the spread of disease to new leaves.

-A little extra TLC can go a long way in nursing a sick cannabis plant back to health and giving you a healthy harvest.
+- Always remember that a little extra TLC can go a long way in nursing a sick cannabis plant back to health and giving you a plentiful harvest.

 If you've identified specific nutrient deficiencies and reached a clear diagnosis, here are some specific ways to treat many of the ones that harm marijuana plants.